GrammaTech/gtirb/doc/examples/stack-stamp.md

 The final step is to use the GTIRB pretty printer to convert your GTIRB representation to a new binary.

+> NOTE: Although you can pretty-print GTIRB to assembly on Windows you
+> can't actually assemble or link the assembler to an ELF file on
+> Windows because the required `as` and `ld` commands are typically
+> not installed.
+So this is likely the end of the road for users
+> without access to a Linux machine.

 1. Run the following command.